Hipska/cs-scripts/README.md

 ### Mailchimp to db

 Retrieves all email addresses from mailchimp and compares them to the email database.
-Ignores duplicates and adds unknown ones to the database.
+Ignores duplicates, adds unknown ones to the database and updates ones that have changes.

 - `python3 chimp_to_db.py`